addyosmani/backbone-fundamentals/README.md

 http://unicorns.com/#search/seasonal-horns/page2
 ```

-Note: A router will usually have at least one URL route defined as well as a function that maps what happens when you reach that particular route.
-This type of key/value pair may resemble:

-An application will usually have at least one route mapping a URL route to a function that determines what happens when a  user reaches that particular route.
+Note: An application will usually have at least one route mapping a URL route to a function that determines what happens when a  user reaches that particular route.
 This relationship is defined as follows:

 ```javascript
 "route" : "mappedFunction"